mauriciabad/GradeCalc/readme.md

 ### Deploy

-_100% automated_ with Netlify, just push to master.
+_100% automated_ with GitHub Actions and pages, just push to main.

 ### Gulp commands